 - Finally, the award search can help companies identify potential project partners.
 The project team is a key component that agency review panels consider when making award decisions.
 If a company doesn’t already have the highly qualified key personnel needed to perform the proposed scope of work in its entirety, partnering with others is strongly recommended.
 A previous SBIR-awarded company partner can also provide invaluable insights for preparing highly competitive proposal applications.

 Create a spreadsheet where you can enter key findings for later reference.

 SBIR.gov Closed Topic Search Instructions

-Once you’re on the SBIR.gov home page, go to “Funding” on the navigation bar and select “Closed” under the Search Topic Options.
-On the Closed Topic Search page, you can enter in one or more keywords that closely align with your project idea or area of interest.
+Once you’re on the SBIR.gov home page, go to “Funding” on the navigation bar.
+From the dropdown menu, go below “Topics” and select “Closed.”
+On the Closed Topic Search page, you can enter in one or more keywords (use AND to connect multiple ones) that closely align with your project idea.
 Then, click the “Search” button to pull up the list of closed topics containing the selected keywords.

 The SBIR.gov site uses color coding to identify the key dates of interest surrounding a given agency topic area.
 These dates include the solicitation release date, the date it opened to new proposals, the proposal due date, and the final close date.
 Each topic title is a clickable link that can be expanded to provide a detailed topic description, including a link to the associated solicitation and the topic number.

 For closed topics, the key information you should track in your spreadsheet:

 - Solicitation Year

 - Keywords Used

 - Topic Title